BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 Sparrow also makes use of URs as appropriate:

-* `ur:crypto-hdkey` of a pubkey can be entered to create a watch-only wallet.
+* Sparrow can accept the `ur:crypto-hdkey` of a pubkey to create a watch-only wallet.
-* `ur:crypto-psbt` can be exchanged with appropriate devices for signing.
+* Sparrow can exchange a `ur:crypto-psbt` with appropriate devices for signing.

 ### Future Development Suggestions